srobo/team-emails/SR2024/2023-10-05-kickstart-details.md

 For the November tech day, spaces are limited to four teams, so be sure to [let us know][tech-day-signup] by Friday 27th October 2023 if you'd like to attend.
-We will be allocating and confirming places as we receive applications, so sign up soon to avoid disappointment.
+We will be allocating and confirming places for it we receive applications, so sign up soon to avoid disappointment.